JoelRobbinsAI/Design_Work/README.md

 Start with the [WWHW Framework](WWHW_Framework.md) if you’d like to see a complete agent you can run.
 You can also try my [Botanical Garden Tour Guide Custom GPT](tour_guide.md) for a live demonstration of my approach.

+My designs often make use of a setup phase, where the AI begins by asking targeted questions to gather key details before the main interaction.
+This ensures the assistant has a clear foundation to work from, allowing it to hold coherence across the session while adapting fluidly to user needs.
+The agent then acts as a living, responsive partner, helping the user in ongoing tasks while evolving with their workflow.

 #Explore Case Studies

 [Immersive Storytelling](YouStory.md)